This is my vocation, a representation of my priorities and life-work.

 This work all started long ago in the suburbs of Detroit.
 I grew up with the Motor City work ethic in a socially and ethnically blended neighborhood, and earned a competitive swimming scholarship at the University of Louisville.
 There, I was a team captain and received the Ed Kallay student/athlete award for leadership and academic achievement my senior year.
 At Louisville, I earned a B.A. in Philosophy, and completed several graduate hours in Psychology.
 During the next decade I did “dirty jobs” long before the hit TV show, including cleaning gutters, farming, delivering pizzas, tending bar, coaching, and facilitating troubled youth in an outdoor adventure experience.

 I returned to school to earn a Master’s in Administration, and then my Ph.D. in Organizational Development.
 I’ve been involved at multiple levels with Leadership Grand Rapids, and served on a number of boards.
 Since 1997, when I first moved to Grand Rapids, I have worked as a consultant, facilitator, and administrator.
 I am also an adjunct professor at Aquinas College in the Masters of Management program where I teach Organizational Theory and Organizational Behavior.
+I am a member of the Association for Psychological Science and the American Psychological Association.

 I’m compelled to share my services with churches and civic groups.
 Currently I provide pro bono services to Steepletown Neighborhood Association on the West Side of Grand Rapids.
 Pro bono work makes up some of my appointments each week.